stderr-enst/jobefficiency/episodes/07_nextsteps.md

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to …

-- Learn about the collection of performance patterns on hpc-wiki.info
+- Find collection of performance patterns on hpc-wiki.info
-- Dipping our toes in profiling.
+- Identify next steps to take with regard to performance optimization.

 ::::::::::::::::::::::::::::::::::::::::::::::::